conda-forge/root-feedstock/README.md

 scripts should not be used and are not provided.
 Graphics, `rootbrowse`, etc. all should work.
 OpenGL is enabled.

-There is also a `root_base` package, with minimal dependecies, that libraries should depend on this to avoid having a runtime dependency on the `compilers` package. `root-dependencies` and `root-binaries` are also available.
-In most cases users should use the `root` package directly, since it adds both of these, along with compilers, Jupyter, and a few other things to facilitate using ROOT or PyROOT.
+There is also a `root_base` package, with minimal dependecies, that libraries should depend on this to avoid having a runtime dependency on the `compilers` package.
+In most cases users should use the `root` package directly, since it adds more features (taking care of their dependencies) to facilitate usage of the ROOT Python bindings.

 Current build status
 ====================